BielStela/TFM/README.md

-# TFM
+# Swimming pool detection

 ## Todo
-Future improvements

-- Fox overlapping detection where PNOA tiles overlaps (currently it only takes care of the 10% overlaps from the image chipping)
+- Fix overlapping detection where PNOA tiles overlaps (currently it only takes care of the 10% overlaps from the image chipping)